Magnetohydrodynamics: Waves

 is the ideal gas speed of sound.
 The plus branch corresponds to the fast-MHD wave mode and the minus branch corresponds to the slow-MHD wave mode.
+A summary of the properties of these waves is provided:

 The MHD oscillations will be damped if the fluid is not perfectly conducting but has a finite conductivity, or if viscous effects are present.

 MHD waves and oscillations are a popular tool for the remote diagnostics of laboratory and astrophysical plasmas, for example, the corona of the Sun (Coronal seismology).